Introducing our new Triple Magnesium Complex

 4. The importance of dose – a formulation to maximise intake in the body

-You may have noticed that Triple Magnesium Complex contains 52% of the RDA.
-Whilst this seems low, we have done this for a very particular reason.
-Studies have shown that the absorption of magnesium from a low elemental dose (less than 100mg) can be as high as 65% and that when the dose exceeds 250mg, the relative absorption is reduced to as little as 21%.
+Studies have shown that the absorption of magnesium from a low elemental dose can be as high as 65% and that when the dose exceeds 250mg, the relative absorption is reduced to as little as 21%.
 (Fine et al 1991).
-It therefore makes sense to optimise the absorption and retention of magnesium by splitting our Triple Magnesium Complex daily dose into 3 smaller doses (68mg each).
+It therefore makes sense to optimise the absorption and retention of magnesium by splitting our Triple Magnesium Complex daily dose into 2 smaller doses (131mg each).
 This carefully considered dose focuses on retention rather than excretion.
 As previously discussed, the body carefully regulates plasma magnesium levels, with excess intake above the body’s capacity to handle, simply resulting in magnesium loss.
 Our ethos is to focus on the efficacy of delivery, using three of the most absorbable and synergistic ‘carriers’ to target multiple, unopposed uptake pathways with the emphasis on split-dosing to optimise both absorption and retention.

 Study 1: Graham LA, Caesar JJ & Burgen ASV (1960) Gastrointestinal absorption and excretion of Mg-28 in man.
 Metabolism-Clinical and Experimental 9, 646-659.
 Study 2: Roth P & Werner E (1979) Intestinal absorption of magnesium in man.
 International Journal of Applied Radiation and Isotopes 30, 523-526.
 Study 3: Fine KD, Santa Ana CA, Porter JL, Fordtran JS.
 Intestinal absorption of magnesium from food and supplements.
 J Clin Invest.
 1991 Aug;88(2):396-402.